 Karen McLeod is a published author and established writer and performer.
 She holds an MA Creative & Life Writing from Goldsmiths University after being awarded the Isaac Arthur Green Scholarship.
 Her current novel-in-progress HOLDING PATTERNS was long-listed for The Pat Kavanagh Award at Goldsmiths University for outstanding literature.

-She has fourteen years experience in professionally writing, producing and performing her work.
 Her debut novel In Search of the Missing Eyelash was published by Jonathan Cape, won the Betty Trask Award and was shortlisted for the Best First Novel Award.
 Since then she has been widely published in the milieus of fiction and non-fiction.

 Karen is Writer-in-Residence at the Bookseller Crow on the Hill and also the shop’s Literary Events Co-ordinator.
 Over the last eight years, she has developed a series of popular Creative Writing courses and workshops which she runs at the bookshop and also tours nationwide.